chrisdew/chrisdew.github.com/_posts/2011-09-06-d-language-is-really-practical.md

 I had a project, which I had previously written in Python, but which I now needed to port to a more runtime-efficient langauge (a single static executable and obfuscated source are also a bonus for a commercial product).

-The standard library (for D 2.0) had all the file a directory manipulation functions I needed, easily a rich as Python and an awful lot easier to use than APR or POSIX.
+The standard library (for D 2.0) had all the file a directory manipulation functions I needed, easily as rich as Python and an awful lot easier to use than APR or POSIX.

 I had initally attempted the port using C and the Apache Portable Runtime, but I found it hard work after years of Python and Javascript.
 I quickly got bogged down in memory pools, string handling and shared state.